 A student and teacher from the Carolinas, Mr. Westmoreland took his first winter guard, East Lincoln Cheval to a WGI regional in 1987 and then to the WGI World Championships in 1990.
 In 1991, he formed and instructed the Aubreata Winter Guard.
 Aubreata was the first winter guard from North or South Carolina to make finals at the WGI World Championships, placing 4th in Independent A in 1993.
 Since then, Mr. Westmoreland has been the driving impetus behind numerous successful winter programs including Carolina Visual Productions in 2003, Etude Winter Guard and Scotland High School, both in 2006.
 Scotland High School was the 2006 Scholastic A class Silver Medalist and Etude was the 2006 Independent A Champion.

-Mr. Westmoreland currently instructs Croatan High School, where he began teaching in 2002.
+Mr. Westmoreland began teaching at Croatan High School in 2002.
 In 2003 Croatan High School was a WGI World Championships Scholastic A finalist and promoted to Open class where they were a WGI World Championships Semi-finalist in 2004.
 In 2005, Croatan High School was the WGI World Championships Scholastic Open Silver Medalist.
 In 2006 Croatan High School began competing in Independent Open where they were the WGI World Championships Independent Open Champions and were subsequently promoted to Independent World for the 2007 season.
 In 2005 Mr. Westmoreland also began writing marching band drills and is currently the drill designer for Croatan, East Lincoln, Scotland, and Wakefield High Schools.

 He has had highly successful programs at Carolina Forest High School in Myrtle Beach, SC; Gaffney High School, in Gaffney SC; James F Byrnes in Duncan, SC; Northwestern High School in Rock Hill, SC; Olympic High School in Charlotte, NC; Scotland High School in Laurinburg, NC; Traveler's Rest High School in Traverler's Rest, SC and is currently in his six year as the Visual Director at Colleton County High School in Walterboro, SC.